nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/using_claude_code.rst.txt

     }

 when the equivalent Python code was ``range(start_time, stop_time, -1)``.
-This is off by 1, leading to t being 0 in the javascript case, creating a really hard to pin down bug.
+This is off by 1, leading to t being 0 in the JavaScript case, creating a really hard to pin down bug.

 Also, for some reason, it made a bunch of JavaScript namespaces like this:

 .. code::

-  // Use a module pattern to avoid polluting the global namespace
+  // Use a module pattern to avoid polluting the global namespace.
   // But also make it available globally for other modules const nbacd_utils = (() => {